-One of the many benefits of having a smartphone today is that you have a world of convenience available to you with the press of a button.
-There are all kinds of apps you can use to help you navigate everyday life easily and without effort, including rideshare apps.
-Millions of Americans use apps like Lyft and Uber every day to commute to work, run errands, and get home safely after a night out, but unfortunately, the increase in app usage also means there has been an increase in car accidents.
-If you have been injured in a rideshare accident, it’s best to call an attorney immediately, as these accidents aren’t always clear-cut due to the potential involvement of rideshare companies.
+Millions of Americans use apps like Lyft and Uber every day to commute to work, run errands, and get home safely after a night out, but unfortunately, the increase in app usage also means there has been an increase in auto accidents.
+If you have been injured in a rideshare accident, it's best to call an attorney immediately, as these accidents aren't always clear-cut due to the potential involvement of rideshare companies.
 Our St. Petersburg Lyft and Uber accident attorney is available to hear your story and help you determine the next steps of your case when you call us for help.
 At Heyman Law Firm, your recovery is our priority.

 What to Do After an Accident

 Getting into a car accident can be unnerving, especially if it's your first time and you don't know what to do.
 It's important to educate yourself and follow certain steps so you can protect both your health and your chance of recovering compensation through a successful personal injury claim.

 After you remain calm and pull over, the most important step is to get assessed by a medical professional, who can diagnose and treat any injuries you may have.
 Getting medical attention also ensures you get additional documentation of your injuries, which you can use in your claim.
 Make sure you hold onto your receipts and any other medical records your doctor fills out.